ZXPrism/ZXPrism/README.md

 - Try finding the 20%.
 - Time is resource, use it.
 - Debug the causal chain via perturbing, not walking step by step.
 - Dissect grand things.
 Do not treat them as magic.
-Do not blame yourself for not being able to make them.
+Do not blame myself for not being able to make them.
+I absolutely can.
 - DO WTF I WANT.